MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

 These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the text recognizer component.

+### Use the formula bar to retrieve the text value from the selected item in the TextRecognizer control

+Here’s a few examples

+This expression retrieves the text value of the selected item from the TextRecognizer1

+TextRecognizer1.Selected.Text

+This expression concatenates the values from the 'Text' property of the 'TextRecognizer1' control with a comma and space separator

+Concat(TextRecognizer1.Results,Text,", ")

 ### See also

 - [Text recognition model](prebuilt-text-recognition.md)